People's Army of Vietnam: Etymology

+Symbols and identification

+According to codified regulations from the Government of Vietnam, the VPA emblem (Quân hiệu, lit.
+'Military emblem') is "circular, with a shaded golden star in the middle, surrounded by two golden rice ears on a bright red background; below the two rice ears is a half golden cogwheel, with a golden outer rim" and will be employed by all VPA service branches and components, except Vietnam Coast Guard using slightly modified variants.
+There are different variants for different levels of usage from combat uniform to service dress and full ceremonial, as well as versions for general officers, with all of them respecting the cited symbolism.

+The VPA flag (Quân kỳ, lit.
+'Military flag') is the "red banner with golden star" national flag of Vietnam defaced with the motto Quyết thắng (Determination to win) added in yellow at the canton (the top corner by the flagpole), having the unit's formal name or designation to be inscribed below the golden star in ceremonial occasions.
+Vietnam does not issue any distinctive unit colours, formation patches or shoulder sleeve insignia besides the units' inscribed military flags, shoulder patches indicating the service branches, as well as physical collar tabs indicating the service branches, combat arms and ranking.

+Most VPA armoured vehicles are decorated with "roundels", to be a red circular field with a central yellow five-pointed star, bordered by a thick yellow ring.
+Meanwhile, most military aircraft are also designated with the similar roundels, however added with a pair of yellow-bordered red wing devices.

 History

 Before 1945

 The first historical record of Vietnamese military history dates back to the era of Hồng Bàng, the first recorded state in ancient Vietnam to have assembled military force.
 Since then, military plays a crucial role in developing Vietnamese history due to its turbulent history of wars against China, Champa, Cambodia, Laos and Thailand.

 The Southern expansion of Vietnam resulted in the destruction of Champa as an independent nation to a level that it did not exist anymore; total destruction of Luang Prabang; the decline of Cambodia which resulted in Vietnam's annexation of the Mekong Delta and wars against Siam.
 In most of its history, the Royal Vietnamese Armed Forces was often regarded to be one of the most professional, battle-hardened and heavily trained armies in Southeast Asia as well as Asia in a large extent.